 One mile of carpet decorated the halls, and 20,000 yards of carpet accentuated the rooms.
 This incredible Put-in-Bay hotel included 16.5 acres of flooring, 1,700 doors, and 2,500 windows.

 The property’s landscape was equally impressive.
 The grounds championed a beautiful bridge that stood above a ravine.
 A marvelous fountain captivated visitors’ senses, and, a few years later, so did an enormous swimming pool (100 feet long, 30 feet wide, and 8 feet deep) that featured a roof to protect from the sun.
 More than that, an opulent boardwalk connected hotel guests to the shore.
 In total, the hotel cost over $1 million, which is equivalent to about $30 million dollars today.

 Financial Troubles and a Resurrection

 Predictably, given the extravagant expenses, two months after Hotel Victory’s grand opening, the business couldn’t pay for its expenses.
 Creditors pushed the hotel into receivership, and, to make matters worse, a few months later, the stock market crashed, and the hotel closed until 1896.

 Business steadied the next few years…until a smallpox outbreak on the island in 1898 prompted a quarantine.
-The hotel was sold again in 1898 and the new owners hired the visionary Thomas McCreary as new manager.
+The famous Put-in-Bay hotel was sold again in 1898 and the new owners hired the visionary Thomas McCreary as new manager.

 Under McCreary’s oversight, the Hotel Victory experienced its greatest popularity and success.
 McCreary was an exceptional publicist, promoter, and host.
 He touted the hotel as “the” place to stay on the island, and, for years, his words were accurate.